 The trail briefly passes alongside the Big Sur River.
 If you have time to stop, pause here and see if you can spot any wildlife (check out the photos below to see a glossy ibis and a raccoon that revealed themselves in the couple minutes it took to put hiking boots back on).

-Just before you reach the trail camp, and about 0.6 miles from the beach, you will come to a short spur trail on the left up to a wooden cabin.
+Just before you reach the trail camp, and about 0.6 miles from the beach, come to a short spur trail on the left up to a wooden cabin.
 Tired as your legs may be, take the short side trail to see a piece of Big Sur history.
 Built around the time of the Civil War, Cooper Cabin was used as housing for ranch hands and later as a barn.
 A panel by the cabin explains that:

 Andrew Molera State Park was once part of a Mexican land grant known as the Rancho El Sur.
 Though granted in 1834 to Juan Bautista Alvarado, later governor of the province, it was soon acquired by his uncle, J.B.R.
 Cooper.
 Cooper was a Monterey sea captain and merchant who came to California in 1823.
 Beginning in 1834, the industrious Cooper had a number of buildings constructed on the ranch.
 The cabin you see before you was built in the spring of 1861, and is the oldest surviving ranch structure, as well as the oldest building on the Big Sur Coast.